replicate/create-replicate/CONTRIBUTING.md

 # Contributing

-Thanks for contributing to this app!
+Thanks for contributing to this project! ❤️🧡💛

 ## Development